 The Goal: To improve stream health by reducing sedimentation in the Chattahoochee National Forest.
 We will use a three-pronged strategy to achieve that goal:

-- Close or rehabilitate the seven roads in the worst condition;
+- Close or rehabilitate the five roads in the worst condition;

 - Document and close all major illegal motor-vehicle trail networks;

 - Document road issues adjacent to rare species habitat.

 Van Lear, D.H., Taylor, G.B. and Hansen, W.F., 1998.
 Sediment sources to the Chattooga River.
 In Proceedings of the ninth biennial southern silvicultural research conference.
 Gen. Tech.
 Rep. SRS-20.
 Asheville, NC: US Department of Agriculture Forest Service, Southern Research Station (pp. 357-362).